 Register for project updates

 Sign up via the form below to receive work disruption notifications, newsletters, or other updates on the project.

 We encourage you to get involved in the planning process and invite you to contact us for more information and to provide feedback at any time.
 Our project team can be reached via:

 Mail: Locked Bag 14, Sydney NSW 2001

-Our aim is to respond to all queries within 2 working days, if your query takes no longer we will contact you to discuss an indicative response timeframe.
+Our aim is to respond to all queries within 2 working days if your query takes longer we will contact you to provide an update.

 If you need an interpreter, please call TIS National on 131 450 and ask them to call ARTC on 1300 550 402.
 Our business hours are 0900 – 1700.